 If you are under 65, but you have received disability benefits or Social Security benefits, your IEP will begin on the first day of the 22nd month of receiving benefits.
 It will end on the last day of the 28th month of receiving benefits.

 If you received Medicare Part A but not Part B during the IEP, you can get Part B during a Special Enrollment Period.
 This period is open to you if you had medical insurance through your employer so did not require Part B during the IEP but then lost it.
 This enrollment period lasts for eight months, beginning on the date that you lost coverage through your employer.
 You do have the option of enrolling earlier, so you don’t have to worry about experiencing a break in coverage.
 After you enroll, your coverage will begin the first day of the following month.

 If you have Original Medicare but do not have Medicare Part D, you can enroll during the Special Enrollment Period.
 This period begins as soon as you lose your creditable prescription coverage.
 This enrollment period lasts for 63 days.
 Your coverage must begin within 63 days of losing creditable prescription drug coverage to avoid a penalty.
 Keep in mind that coverage begins the first day of the month after enrollment, so if you wait until the 63rd day to enroll, you will end up with a penalty.

 To determine the penalty, the government multiplies the number of uncovered months by 1 percent of the national base beneficiary premium.
-This premium was $33.19 in 2019.
+This premium is $33.06 in 2021.
 The amount is added to all of your Part D premiums.